LvdKooi/conditional/README.md

   .map(d -> String.format("The outcome was: %f", d))
 ```

-In this example, if any of the conditions evaluates to true, the map function takes the Double originating from the action linked with that condition and maps it to a String.
+In this example, if any of the conditions evaluates to true, the ```map``` function takes the Double originating from the action linked with that condition and maps it to a ```String```.

 ## Terminal operations
-The Conditional contains 3 terminal operations: _applyToOrElse_, _applyToOrElseGet_, _applyToOrElseThrow_.
+The Conditional contains 3 terminal operations: ```applyToOrElse```, ```applyToOrElseGet```, ```applyToOrElseThrow```.
 A terminal operation is an operation that marks the end of the Conditional pipeline.
 When a terminal operation is invoked on a Conditional, it triggers the actual processing of the intermediate operations and produces a result or a side-effect.
 A Conditional pipeline may only contain one terminal operation, whereas multiple intermediate operations are allowed.

 ### - _applyToOrElse_
-The applyToOrElse method takes 2 arguments: the first is the value that will be processed by the Conditional pipeline, the second a default value that is returned when no condition evaluates to true _or_ if the first argument is null.
+- ```applyToOrElse```: takes 2 arguments; the first is the value that will be processed by the Conditional pipeline, the second a default value that is returned when no condition evaluates to true _or_ if the first argument is ```null```.
 The second argument is of the same type that would otherwise be returned by the pipeline if any condition in the pipeline evaluates to true.
 This method is recommended if the default value is already in scope or is a constant.
-Putting a method call in the second argument is discouraged, since the second argument of this method is not lazy evaluated.
+Putting a method call in the second argument is discouraged, since the second argument of this method is not _lazy evaluated_.

 ```
     private static final Double ZERO = 0.0;